jachin/much-select-elm/README.md

 ##### `selected-option-goes-to-top`

-The `selected-option-goes-to-top` attribute lets you change the behvaior of `<much-select>`, so that when an option is selcted it appears at the top of the dropdown menue.
+The `selected-option-goes-to-top` attribute lets you change the behavior of `<much-select>`, so that when an option is selected it appears at the top of the dropdown menu.
 This only works when its `output-mode` is `custom-html` and it's in single select mode.

 ##### `selected-value`